bmlt-enabled/bmlt-root-server/README.md

 CHANGELIST
 ----------
+***Version 2.8.11* ** *- TBD*

+- Fixed a bug in the new meeting add functionality (semantic admin).
+This will only affect the [BMLTiOSLib](https://bmlt.magshare.net/specific-topics/bmltioslib/).

 ***Version 2.8.10* ** *- January 9, 2017*

 - Changes needed to return IDs in the Semantic Interface.
-This is mostly for the new [BMLTiOSLib](https://bitbucket.org/bmlt/bmltioslib) project.
+This is mostly for the new [BMLTiOSLib](https://bmlt.magshare.net/specific-topics/bmltioslib/) project.
 Since that project is now alpha, we should release this.

 ***Version 2.8.9* ** *- January 8, 2017*